ermlikeyeah/ermlikeyeah.github.io/_posts/2017-12-30-2018-quarter-1-work-goals.markdown

 Continual, gradual, improvement.

 Review this list in the middle of March 2018.
-Plan for the next three months (if I am still around).
+Plan for the next three months if I am tied down to stay longer.